ghuynh11/data-analysis-portfolio-project-bellabeat/README.md

 - Sorted and filtered the data
 - Checked for blank values
 - Set values to the correct format and rounded numbers
-- Formated the date and time column in “hourlyCalories_merged”, “hourlySteps_merged”, “minuteSleep_merged”, “sleepDay_merged” and “weightLogInfo_merged” datasets using SPLIT() function.
+- Formatted the date and time column in “hourlyCalories_merged”, “hourlySteps_merged”, “minuteSleep_merged”, “sleepDay_merged” and “weightLogInfo_merged” datasets using SPLIT() function.
 The data in the column which is not in the correct format is deleted.
-- In the “minuteSleep_merged” and “sleepDay_mearged’ datasets, there are only 24 unique IDs instead of 33 like in the other datasets.
+- In the “minuteSleep_merged” and “sleepDay_merged’ datasets, there are only 24 unique IDs instead of 33 like in the other datasets.
 - In the “weightLogInfo_merged” dataset, there are only 8 unique IDs instead of 33.

 **The datasets are uploaded into SQL BigQuery for further data cleaning and manipulation:**